|Type||Oxford Qualification - Part-time|

 If possible, your referee should be a person who can comment on your academic ability and background, but where this is not possible, you should name a referee who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 Please read carefully the instructions on the reference form.
-When you have received your reference, return the sealed envelope with your application form and your statement by 31 July 2013 to:
+When you have received your reference, return the sealed envelope with your application form and your statement to:

 Award Programme Administrator